leetcode-python-java/leetcode-python-java/README.md

       # This part is important.
       # Remember the block of ThreadPool.new will be called when a request added to the ThreadPool instance.
       # And the block will process the request by calling method `process_client`.
-      # Let's step into this line later to see how puma call the block.
+      # Let's step into this line later to see how Puma call the block.
       @thread_pool = ThreadPool.new(@min_threads,
                                     @max_threads,
                                     IOBuffer) do |client, buffer|